rmseng/2048-agent/README.md

 Tips
 ------------------
-TwentyFortyEight can help you run many trials for your agent, monitor its decisions, and even run it locally for a big speed boost.
+TwentyFortyEight can help you run parallel trials for your agent, monitor its decisions, and even run it locally for a big speed boost.
 See your options: `ruby twenty_forty_eight.rb --help`

 TwentyFortyEight::Gameboard comes with many useful methods.
 Some of these methods return or yield TwentyFortyEight::Gameboard::Tile objects, which have attributes row, column, and value (which use zero-based coordinates.)
   Here are some of Gameboard's useful methods: